bobbylaporte/song2stream/README.md

 ### 5. Get Overlay into OBS
-Create a BrowserSource and paste in the url http://localhost:1337
+Create a BrowserSource and paste in the url http://localhost:1337.

+Tip: Don't scale the BrowserSource window, but instead adjust it's Height and Width settings.
+Then adjust the Font Size in song2stream to shrink and grow the text and box.